 The stone temple at Sanchi, like that Deogarh, is very small, but exhibits refinement in style.
 The brick temple at Bhitargaon is large but ruined.
 Remains of stone temples of this period have also been found at Nachna-ki-Talai and other places.
-These temples are well-designed, and consist of a square chamber, a shrine and a portico or veranda as essential elements.
-They are decorated with fine sculptured panels, but the decoration is properly subordinated to, and is in full harmony with the architectural plan of the buildings.
-There is no doubt that magnificient temple of large dimensions were constructed during the Gupta age, but they have been completely destroyed.
-High and elaborately- worked towers or shikharas which surmounted the roofs of temples in later age shad not yet made their full appearance, but the beginnings of this development are seen in the Bhitargaon temple and the miniature representations of temples on relief sculptures of the Gupta period.
+These temples are well-designed, and consist of a square chamber, a shrine and a portico or veranda as

-19.13 Gupta Coins: Artistic Value
+16.13 Gupta Coins: Artistic Value